reema-eilouti/py-gambit/README.md

 ## Git Process
 - **What components of your project will live on GitHub?**

-All project's file will be on github, including th README file, the python files, Jupyter Notebooks.
+All project's file will be on GitHub, including the README file, the python files, Jupyter Notebooks.

 - **How will you share the repository with your teammates?**
+- **How will you share the repository with your teammates? **

 Each team member will be set as an owner of the repository.
 Such that branches will be created according to features.